Chapter 24:

 Sunagoshi

-They traversed the woods in a single file, steady and soundless under the cool night sky.
-The Yuki-onna opened the march, her hair rising with the breeze now and again; Debuu-ni followed her closely, its eyes locked on the back of her neck.
-Behind the bug, Lu advanced cautiously, taking care not to stumble on a rock or a root; Inês walked two steps between her and Jin, trying to keep him in her sights also.
+They traversed the forest in a single file, steady and soundless under the cool night sky.
+The Yuki-onna opened the march, her hair rising in wilding strands with the fitful breeze; Debuu-ni followed her closely, its outsize eyes locked on the back of her neck.
+Behind the bug, Lu advanced with caution, taking care not to stumble on a rock or a root; Inês, more alert than ever in the darksome woods, walked two steps between her and Jin, trying to keep the boy in her sights also.
+The air was electric that night.
+As they progressed, the Yuki-onna's upward flakes collided with the heavens' downward pour, meeting in suspended clouds of cotton-like snow, alluring and eerie.
+That was just before the group passed the unmarked grounds of their battle against her; if she thought anything of it, she didn't let it on, though Inês did notice a buried shift in Lu.

 “It's a cold one, tonight, isn't it?!” he said in a cheerful tone.
 “I was making my way to the shrine when I noticed you.
 Will you join me?”

-Inês took Lu by the arm and looked at Jin.
-Together, they went ahead, followed, a few steps back, by the Yuki-onna.
 The wait for Debuu-ni was awkward to say the least.
 A good ten minutes had passed when it came back, alone.
-It didn't explain itself; instead, it simply sat on the deck and looked into the distance, alert like a guard dog.
-Its pompon tail quivered sporadically, no doubt anticipating what was to come.
+The bug didn't explain itself; instead, it simply sat on the deck and looked into the distance, on the qui vive like a guard dog.
+Its pompon tail quivered now and then, no doubt anticipating what was to come.

-“Thank you for coming to us.” said Debuu-ni.
+“Thank you for coming to us,” said Debuu-ni.

 There was a silence during which the cloth sounds of the Yuki-onna's red obi being tied were the only noise anyone heard.